Purpose

 The

-FORMATclause specifies attributes related to the file format.
-Valid values: CSV, PARQUET, and ORC.When TYPE = 'CSV', the following fields are included:
+FORMATclause specifies properties related to the file reading format and supports CSV, PARQUET, and ORC file formats.When TYPE = 'CSV', the following fields are included:

-When TYPE = 'PARQUET/ORC', there are no additional fields.
+When TYPE = 'PARQUET/ORC', no additional fields are included.

 The